-Your application for permission can be started by making a request with Corridor Access.
+Your application for permission can be started by making a request.
 The cost per Corridor Access Request (CAR) is $37.37 including GST.

-Council requires a minimum of 5 working days’ notice for applications to be processed and more than 42 days’ for Road Closures.
+Council needs a minimum of 5 working days notice for applications to be processed and more than 42 days for Road Closures.

 Safety Working on our Roads and Footpaths

-Council requires all work in the road corridor to comply with the national code of practice available in the related resources sidebar.
+All work in the road corridor has to comply with the national code of practice available in the related resources sidebar.

 Reporting a Problem